 Once senior leadership has internalized the change work and discerned the way forward, they begin to spread the new culture into the broader organization.
 The same beliefs and practices that moved the leadership culture at the top are taught, practiced, and required elsewhere in the organization.

 These 4 phases aren’t simple.
 Many traditional step-by-step change management methodologies regard human beings as things to be managed.
 Yet people aren’t things.
 They’re complex beings with minds and imaginations and beliefs.
 They have to engage and participate in order to learn and change.

 That’s why this work isn’t for everyone.
-But if senior leadership is fully engaged, they become adept at their own collaborative learning.
+But if the senior leadership team is fully engaged and aligned, they become adept at their own collaborative learning.
 Then the senior team is able to immerse larger numbers of leaders from across the organization and develop toward a critical mass for enterprise-wide change.

 Our goal is eventually to involve everyone in the organization in a learning process that creates trust, ownership, and increasing forms of interdependence.

-- Dependent: A form of leadership culture or mindset based in conformance or tradition.
+- Dependent: A form of leadership culture or mindset based on conformance or tradition.

-- Independent: A form of leadership culture or mindset based in heroic individual achievement.
+- Independent: A form of leadership culture or mindset based on heroic individual achievement.

-- Interdependent: A form of leadership culture or mindset based in the collaboration of otherwise independent leaders and groups.
+- Interdependent: A form of leadership culture or mindset based on the collaboration of otherwise independent leaders and groups.

 Learn more about how you can identify your organization’s leadership culture and maturity level, and determine if you’re ready to embark on leading and managing culture change at your organization.